So much to explore!

 Submarine Rock *

-At the end of 'Slipway Cove' we arrive at a drop-off with a sandy bottom; bringing us to 18 meters.
+At the end of a sheltered bay called Cala'n Forcat we come to a drop-off with a sandy bottom that takes us to 18 metres.
 To the right we can see Submarine Rock looming, and we follow the impressive canyon that it forms with the reef, while searcing for scorpion fish and octopus.
 Above the sea grass behind this canyon we often find a large group of barracudas as well as amberjacks and trigger fish.
-With luck it is also possible to see bonitos and sometimes even tuna of up to 2 meters!
+With luck it is also possible to see bonitos and sometimes even tuna of up to 2 metres!
 There is also an extensive amphora field here; the former cargo of a Roman vessel.
-Depth: 8 - 22 meters.
+Depth: 8 - 22 metres.

 Organ Loft ***